communityinclusion/employmentfirstma.org/pages/mpte.md

  <a href="/files/MTPE_flyer.pdf"><img src="/img/MTPE_flyer_th.png" alt="download the MPTD flyer" class="float-left"></a>
 <h3><a href="/files/MTPE_flyer.pdf">Download the MTPE flyer</a></h3>
-<p>Download an informational PDF introducing the The Massachusetts Partnership for Transition to Employment (MPTE) and its ongoing work is.</p>
+<p>Download an informational PDF introducing the The Massachusetts Partnership for Transition to Employment (MPTE) and its ongoing work.</p>
 <hr style="clear:both">